Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: BLACK HOLE SOLUTIONS

-When $q = q_c$, the configuration is that of an extreme black hole containing a degenerate double inner horizon at the local maximum close to $r = M$, in addition to an external event horizon near $r=4M$ and a cosmological event horizon at $r \gg M$; the latter due to $\Lambda > 0$.
+When $q = q_c$, the configuration is that of an extreme black hole containing a degenerate double inner horizon at the local maximum close to $r = 2M$, in addition to a degenerate horizon containing the cosmological event horizon near $r=8M$.
 Below the critical charge value, the geometry contains a single event horizon and a cosmological horizon.
-When the magnetic charge exceeds the critical value, $q > q_c$, the number of event horizons in the geometry increases.
-In particular, as the charge increases, the metric function displays a periodic behavior which leads to the formation fo multiple inner horizons.
-For values of $q \gg M$, this geometry contains an infinite number of event horizons.
+When the magnetic charge exceeds the critical value $q > q_c$, the geometry becomes a horizonless configuration of a $(-,+,-,-)$ type, limiting the magnetic charge to $q\leq q_c$ for the considered parameter values.
+Overall the exact number of horizons present in a given configuration depends on the values of $a, q, \gamma$ and $\Lambda$, yet it is never greater than four (including the cosmological event horizon).
+Figure \ref{fig:qcrit_I} also shows that the effect of the magnetic charge is more pronounced at $r \gg M$, where the differences between the three curves are more significant.
+Nonetheless, the asymptotic behavior of this geometry is dominated by $\Lambda$.
 Note that, should a negatively valued cosmological constant be considered, the cosmological horizon would be absent from all configurations.